Your Cart

 I am going to show you the difference between knit and purl using a swatch in stockinette stitch.
 Stockinette simply means that you will knit every row on one side of the work, and purl every row on the other.
 If you are knitting in the round, as long as you just knit, then you naturally create stockinette stitch.

-Stockinette stitch swatch: knit side.
+Image Below: Stockinette stitch swatch (knit side).
 Notice the columns of Vs and the smooth look of the fabric.

 The knit side also tends to look like columns going up and down, which is all of your stitches sitting neatly on top of each other in their lovely connected loops.
 The rows are trickier to see because of the ups and downs of the chevron-shaped stitches.
 (When counting stitches in a gauge swatch, you want to lay your ruler straight across one of these rows and count the columns within your required measurement.)

-Swatch showing column and row on the knit side
+Image below: Column and row on the knit side.

 The purl side looks like a bunch of little bumps all in rows.
 If you look closely, you can see that each row you knit actually creates two staggered rows of bumps that alternate with each other.